 Included below are some pharming tactics identified by Panda Security:

 - Malicious email code: In this variant of a pharming attack, malicious actors send out emails containing malicious code that modifies host files on the recipient’s computer.
 Those host files then redirect all URLs to a website under the attackers’ control so that they can install malware or steal a victim’s information.

 - Targeting the DNS server: Alternatively, malicious actors might opt to skip targeting individual users’ computers and directly go after a DNS server.
 This could potentially compromise millions of web users’ URL requests.

 Recent Examples of Pharming Attacks

 All the way back in 2014, Team Cymru revealed that it had uncovered a pharming attack in December 2013.
-That operation affected over 300,000 small business and home office routers based in Europe and Asia.
+The operation affected over 300,000 small business and home office routers based in Europe and Asia.
 Ultimately, the campaign used man-in-the-middle (MitM) attacks to overwrite victims’ DNS settings and redirect URL requests to sites under the attackers’ control.

 A year later, Proofpoint revealed that it had detected a pharming campaign targeting primarily Brazilian users.
-The operation had used four distinct URLs embedded in phishing emails to prey upon owners of UTStarcom and TP-Link routers.
+The operation used four distinct URLs embedded in phishing emails to prey upon owners of UTStarcom and TP-Link routers.
 Whenever a recipient clicked one of the URLs, the campaign sent them to a website designed to execute cross-site request forgery (CSRF) attacks on vulnerabilities in the targeted routers.
-Successful exploitation enabled the malicious actors to perform MitM attacks.
+Successful exploitation enabled malicious actors to perform MitM attacks.

 How to Defend Against Pharming